 - How to Secure Funding as an LGBTQ+ Entrepreneur - August 17, 2022

 Startup entrepreneurs face some of the toughest odds when it comes to achieving success.
 With 90% of startups failing — more than half by Year 3 — there’s seemingly little hope for those looking to start their own company.
 Yet, small business owners are vital to the U.S. economy.
 These mom-and-pop shops make up for nearly half of the country’s working population.
 That said, it makes sense that so many entrepreneurs go on to pursue their dreams despite the risks.

 So what’s the key to not just surviving but thriving as a small business?
 Hacking your budget.
-Every penny counts when you’re just starting out, and making a few simple adjustments can really save your startup some cash in 2022.
+Every penny counts when you’re just starting out, and making a few simple adjustments can really save your startup some cash.

 1. Marketing strategies

 Many small businesses get caught up in implementing a wide variety of marketing strategies to engage their target audience.
 Yet seeing a single ad can often prompt consumers to make a purchase.
 It all comes down to how, where and when you market to them.
 The cheapest and often most effective route is through social media.